 (Courtesy of Minard Coons)

-After the Carson Barnes Circus, McCoy spent about a dozen years with the Tommy Scott show.
+After the Carson Barnes Circus, McCoy spent about a dozen years as the featured performer with the 'Doc' Tommy Scott Wild West show.

 (Courtesy of Donn & Nancy Moyer and Tommy Scott)